 Arl Rendon Howe is an evil aristocrat dedicated to gaining power through any means necessary.
 Should the player pick the Human Noble origin story, they will witness as Howe betrays and murders almost all of his best friendís family and household.
 Among the casualties are the playerís young nephew and defenseless sister-in-law.
 When confronting him later, Howe mocks the Noble about how he made their parents suffer before he killed them.
-Howe is also responsible for purging Denerim's elven alienage, resulting in the deaths of numerous elves, including an entire orphanage full of innocent children.
+City Elf Wardens also have to deal with his monstrousness — Howe is also responsible for purging Denerim's elven alienage, resulting in the deaths of numerous elves, including an entire orphanage full of innocent children.
 It's also hinted that he helped Loghain sell said elves into slavery.
 Finally, Howe is the one put in charge of conducting Cold-Blooded Torture on the nobles that disagree with his boss, Loghain, a task Howe enjoys enough that he chooses to sleep in the bedroom right next to his Torture Cellar.

-Bann Vaughan is a sex offender and murderer of elven women who justifies his crimes by saying that elves arenít real people.
+Bann Vaughan Urien is a Serial Rapist and murderer of elven women who justifies his crimes by saying that elves arenít real people.
 When he appears in the City Elf origin story, Vaughan abducts the entire female half of a wedding party, including the protagonist if female, to be raped by him and his men.
-By the time the protagonist fights back, one woman has already been killed and the protagonistís cousin, Shianni, has already been raped by Vaughan and his friends.
-Unwilling to release his hostages, Vaughan instead tries to bribe the protagonist into letting him keep the women for the night.
-Such cruelty from Vaughan isn't an isolated incident either, as the DLC prequel Leliannaís Song features an overheard conversation where Vaughan is preparing to rape/torture one of his maids over a floor stain.
+By the time the protagonist fights back, one woman has already been killed, and by the time the protagonist reaches Vaughan, their cousin, Shianni, has been raped by Vaughan and his friends.
+Unwilling to release his hostages, Vaughan instead tries to bribe the protagonist into letting him keep the women for the night and threaten to have his father burn the Denerim alienage to the ground.
+Such cruelty from Vaughan isn't an isolated incident either, as the DLC prequel Lelianaís Song features an overheard conversation where Vaughan is preparing to rape/torture one of his maids over a floor stain.